How can we help?

 How do I check the status of 10DLC registration on my DID numbers?

-You can log into your Flowroute account and go to the DID Manage page.
+Log into your Flowroute account and go to the DID Manage page.
 The "Messaging Status" column reflects the registration status (Registered/Unregistered) for every "opted-in" (aka provisioned for messaging) DID number on your account.

 Does 10DLC apply to all phone numbers?